December 20th, 2017 Google Update:

 For some strategies for getting descriptive with your meta titles, check out our recent post, 4 Ways to Write a Killer Headline.

-3. Use this Excel formula to automatically calculate the new meta title and description length in a spreadsheet:
+3. Use this Excel formula to automatically calculate the new meta title length and meta description length in a spreadsheet:

 So far, I haven’t been able to find an online tool that automatically calculates the new meta title and description lengths (I always used this handy tool from Moz, which they’ll be updating soon).
 However, if you work within Microsoft Excel or Google Sheets, then this formula works just as good.